-400.4 REQUESTING CASE NUMBERS
+401.4 REQUESTING CASE NUMBERS

 Many cases involving a criminal citation release can be handled without requesting a case number.
 Traffic situations and local code violations can be documented on the reverse side of the records copy of the citation.
-Most Penal Code sections will require a case number to document the incident properly in a report.
-This section does not preclude an investigator from requesting a case number if he/she feels the situation should be documented more thoroughly in a case report.
+Most Penal Code sections will require a VCIJIS case number to document the incident properly in a report.
+This section does not preclude an investigator from requesting a VCIJIS case number if the investigator feels the situation should be documented more thoroughly in a case report.